neondatabase/neon/docs/glossary.md

 ### Layer file (on-disk layer)

 Layered repository on-disk format is based on immutable files.
 The files are called "layer files".
-Each file corresponds to one RELISH_SEG_SIZE segment of a PostgreSQL relation fork.
-There are two kinds of layer
-files: image files and delta files.
-An image file contains a "snapshot" of the segment at a particular LSN, and a delta file contains WAL records applicable to the segment, in a range of LSNs.
+There are two kinds of layer files: image files and delta files.
+An image file contains a "snapshot" of a range of keys at a particular LSN, and a delta file contains WAL records applicable to a range of keys, in a range of LSNs.

 ### Layer map

-The layer map tracks what layers exist for all the relishes in a timeline.
+The layer map tracks what layers exist in a timeline.

 ### Layered repository

 Zenith repository implementation that keeps data in layers.